Content

 Highlights

-• Guanfacine is a non-stimulant medication used off-label for adults with ADHD.
+• Intuniv is a non-stimulant medication approved for children and adolescents with ADHD but also used off-label for adults.

 What Is Intuniv (Guanfacine)?